brianwmorgan/flashcard-app/README.md

 # flashcard-app
 This CRUD application is a capstone project for the frontend development section of Thinkful's software engineering program.
-It allows users to create, read, update, and delete decks of flashcards so they can master material they are learning.
+It allows users to create, read, update, and delete decks of flashcards so they can master new material.

 ## Technology
 ### Built with: